About True Rodeo

 Vocals and Guitars

 Dave started True Rodeo out of his love for Blue Rodeo's music.
 Getting his first acoustic guitar from his parents on that snowy prairie Christmas Day, Dave's musical meanerings have taken him onto stages in Alberta, Ontario, Nova Scotia, Newfoundland and the U.S., as a solo act, in duos, and bands such as Groove Hammer, and even a sketch/improvisation/musical comedy group, Comedy On Wry throughout the '90s.
 Dave is honoured to sing and play Greg Keelor's parts in True Rodeo.

 Paul Cafarelli has been playing bass on the Southern Ontario music scene for decades with a long list of artists and bands.
-Paul makes up 50% of True Rodeo's rock solid rhythm section along with Lui Della Mea, whom Paul has been playing with for many years, and it shows.
-His super solid bass play and rather uncanny resemblence to Blue Rodeo's Bazil Donovan made Paul the one and only choice for True Rodeo.
+His musical interests and talents run the gamut from classic rock to country to jazz and more.
+Paul's super solid bass playing and rather uncanny resemblance to Blue Rodeo's Bazil Donovan make Paul the one and only choice for True Rodeo.

 Terry has been playing professionally since the ripe old age of 16.
 In the 1980's he toured nonstop for 7 years with artists such as Bryan Adams, the Payolas, Colin James, k.d. lang, Streetheart, Jeff Healey, Jeff Beck, & Stephen Stills to name a few!
 Terry plays a Hammond SK2 organ and a Yamaha MODX5 to recreate many parts of True Rodeo's sound...but he DOES NOT under any circumstances play a Hammond Suzuki Melodian.